As a Minor

 The design and management of information systems to fit human needs, rather than forcing human needs to adapt to information systems, is a critical concern of the field.
 Students trained in information studies develop higher-level information literacy skills and are in demand in corporations, government, nonprofit organizations, and educational institutions as instructors, librarians, information architects, information managers, web developers, information scientists, network administrators, analysts, and support specialists.

-The requirements of the Tier III Minor in information studies can be fulfilled by completing two courses at the 3000 level followed by the 4000-level capstone course.
+The requirements of the minor in information studies can be fulfilled by completing two courses at the 3000-level followed by the 4000-level capstone course.

 Professor Lisa Ellis